-One of the most important fire safety steps you need to take in your campervan or motorhome is to have a fire extinguisher on hand in case of an emergency.
+One of the most important fire safety steps you need to take in your campervan, motorhome or caravan is to have a fire extinguisher on hand in case of an emergency.
 It is important to be aware of the potential fire hazards and take steps to minimise them.

 Below we will discuss some of the best fire extinguishers for campervans and motorhomes, and also some fire safety tips that we hope you will find useful.